During EMS Week, we are celebrating our partners in the field — the emergency medical technicians and paramedics.

-“The first person who touches a stroke patient is a part of the health care team, and that’s the EMS provider,” said Tom Scime, Kenmore Mercy’s EMS liaison, and former EMS professional.
+“The first person who touches a stroke patient or addresses a traumatic injury is a part of the healthcare team, and that’s the EMS provider,” said Tom Scime, EMS Liaison, and former EMS professional.

-“The quality of care of stroke patients from initial contact with the EMS to their arrival in the Emergency Department is crucial to improving health outcomes for patients with this time-sensitive condition,” said Joy MacNeil-Ennis, the hospital’s clinical stroke advisor.
+“The quality of care of stroke patients from initial contact with the EMS to their arrival in the Emergency Department is crucial to improving health outcomes for patients with this time-sensitive condition,” said Joy MacNeil-Ennis, Clinical Stroke Coordinator.

 “The brain loses approximately 1.9 million brain cells a minute during a stroke,” she added.
-“Getting to the closest primary stroke center, like Kenmore Mercy Hospital is vital.”
+“Getting to the closest primary stroke center is vital.”

-In addition to transporting the patient to a hospital or primary stroke center, EMS professionals triage patients.
-This helps the stroke team at the hospital act quickly to administer the clot-busting drug or other treatments that can save a patient’s life and improve recovery time from stroke.
+In addition to transporting the patient to the nearest hospital, EMS professionals also triage patients.
+This helps the care teams at the hospital act quickly to administer life-saving medications, like the clot-busting drug TPA, or other treatments that can save a patient’s life and improve recovery time.

-Our hospitals, including Kenmore Mercy, have fostered trusted relationships with local EMS partners by establishing mutual goals.
+Our Catholic Health hospitals value our trusted relationships with local EMS partners by establishing mutual goals.
 We strive to maintain an understanding of each other’s roles and the collaboration necessary for success.

 Thank you to these dedicated EMS professionals for their time, compassion, and devotion to taking care of the needs of our community!